 Based in a department known for its experiential and career-focused learning, the graduate program takes advantage of its downtown Toronto location that includes a proximity to major sites for practicum training and clinical research, and offers students access to world-class training opportunities.
 The department has developed a new facility that includes more than 10,000 square feet of state-of-the-art research labs.
 The Psychology Research and Training Centre (PRTC) was built from the ground up, and was designed to meet the specialized research needs of the department.
 The PRTC is within walking distance of leading research hospitals including St. Michael's Hospital, the Hospital for Sick Children, Mount Sinai Hospital, Sunnybrook Research Institute, Toronto Rehab Institute, and the University Health Network--therefore, it is ideally situated for linking research and practice.

-In addition to wide-ranging opportunities for clinical placements in the Greater Toronto Area, we partnered with the Department of Family and Community Medicine at St. Michael's Hospital to establish a Clinical Psychology Training Clinic, which provides clinical psychology students with opportunities for clinical research and training in a primary care setting just a few doors down from the PRTC on Bond Street.
+In addition to wide-ranging opportunities for clinical placements in the Greater Toronto Area, we partnered with the Department of Family and Community Medicine at St. Michael's Hospital to establish a Psychology Training Clinic, which provides clinical psychology students with opportunities for clinical research and training in a primary care setting just a few doors down from the PRTC on Bond Street.

 The graduate program in Psychology offers the following: